 Data

 All deaths data by month and state were downloaded from the CDC1-2 mortality dataset from January 2015 to September 2023.
 Note that, since there is a 6 months lag for the assignment of non-natural causes of death (unintentional accidents and self-harm), the data for the last 6 months is not considered reliable for this cause of death.
-There are 50 observations for each state (i.e., for the 50 states and the District of Columbia) and 165 causes of death.
-This data can be used to build models to forecast the number of deaths for the 14 main causes of death (except COVID-19) and the combination of the other 151 causes of death for the pre-Covid period from January 2015 to February 2019.
+There were 50 observations for each state (i.e., for the 50 states and the District of Columbia) and 165 causes of death.
+The data was used to build forecasting models for the number of deaths from 14 main causes of death (not including COVID-19) and the combination of the other 151 causes of death for the pre-Covid period from January 2015 to February 2019.

-Population data by state and year were collected from the Census3 for the period from 2015 to 2022; the 2022 population was used in 2023 because the 2023 data was not available.
+Population data by state and year were collected from the Census3 for the period from 2015 to 2022; the 2022 population was used in 2023 as the 2023 data was not available.

 Excess mortality definition and metric to forecast.

-Excess mortality for the Covid-19 period from March 2019 to September 2023 is defined as the difference between the number of actual deaths and the number of forecasted deaths calculated as if the pandemic had not occurred:
+Excess mortality during the Covid-19 pandemic covering the time period from March 2019 to September 2023 was defined as the difference between the number of actual deaths and the number of forecasted deaths calculated as if the pandemic had not occurred:

 Excess deaths = Actual deaths – Forecasted deaths without COVID (1)

-In order to be able to compare across different states which have different population numbers, the crude death rate could be used instead:
+In order to compare across the states, the death rates were normalized to the state populations::

 Crude death rate by month = 100,000* (Monthly deaths)/Population (2)

-In this paper we shall use the daily crude rate instead of the monthly crude rate since it is more stable and smoother than the monthly crude rate.
+Additionally, the crude (monthly) death rate was adjusted for the number of days in each month to eliminate month length effect:

 Daily crude rate = Monthly crude rate / Number of days in the month (3)

-Plot 1 compares the monthly death counts in the US from January 2015 to May 2023 to the monthly crude rates.
-The seasonality from both metrics is the same, but the crude rate does not increase as much as the number of deaths because it is divided by the population and thus takes into account population increases over time.
+Figure 1 compared the monthly death counts in the US from January 2015 to May 2023 to the monthly crude rates.
+The seasonality from both metrics was the same, but the crude rate did not increase as much as the number of deaths.

-Plot 2 compares the daily crude rate in the US from January 2015 to May 2023 to the monthly crude rate.
-The trend is the same with both metrics and the seasonality is smoother using the daily crude rate than the monthly crude rate because the daily crude rate considers the number of days in each month.
+Figure 2 compared the daily crude rate in the US from January 2015 to May 2023 to the monthly crude rate.
+The trend were the same with both metrics but the seasonality effect was smoother using the daily crude rate than the monthly crude rate.

-The number of excess deaths will be estimated using the dependency between excess deaths and daily crude rate as expressed in equation (4).
+The number of excess deaths was estimated using the dependency between excess deaths and daily crude rate as expressed in equation (4).

 Excess deaths = Observed deaths – Forecasted deaths without COVID